ubc-library-rc/rc-workshop-template/index.md

 ## Set up the RC workshop site

 *1*{: .circle .circle-green} Go to <https://github.com/ubc-library-rc/template> and click the green "Use this template" button.
-Select "ubc-library-rc" as the owner, add a name, and click "Create repository from template"
+Select "ubc-library-rc" as the owner, add a name, ensure the repository is set to "Public", then click "Create repository from template"

 *2*{: .circle .circle-green} The `_config.yml` file in your new repository contains information about the site: